- See which jobs are most threatened by AI, and who may be able to adapt By Kevin Schaul and Shira Ovide, The Washington Post, March 16, 2026

 The WSJ report discusses controversies about whether the Guyanese government negotiated their deal with Exxon-Mobil as well as they could have.
 But fears about being ripped off by the oild companies would strike anybody who has visited Saudi Arabia, Qatar, Dubai, Abu Dhabi, etc., as probably overblown.

-The bigger danger is internal, as exemplified by the petro-kleptocracies in Angola and Equatorial Guinea.
+The bigger danger is internal, as exemplified by the petro-kleptocracies in Angola and Equatorial Guinea. - Courses

 Wednesday, February 26, 2020